nkss-dev/nkss-old-web-frontend/README.md

+# Status: Moved permanently to [nkss-web-frontend](https://github.com/NIT-KKR-Student-Support-System/nkss-web-frontend)

+We have decided to shift technologies and use the [Next.js](https://nextjs.org/) framework instead for the front-end of NKSSS' webpage.

+---

 # NKSS Web Frontend

 This repository holds the source tree for the web frontend of NIT KKR Student Support System.
 The project is using ```Typescript``` as the language of choice with the ```ReactJS``` web framework. ```Cypress``` is being used for testing.
 You need to have ```NodeJS``` and ```npm``` installed locally to run this app.